info-paradox/Assignments/README.md

 # Assignments
-this repo is only for assignment
+this repo is only for assignments